 Choose your course

-We have two undergraduate courses: Design in Architecture and Design Computing.
-You may apply for both, but you will only be allowed to study one.
+We have three undergraduate courses: Design in Architecture, Design Computing and Architecture and Environments.
+You may apply for all, but you will only be allowed to study one.
 You can read more about the course information from the study section of this page.

 Apply to UAC